 In what is perhaps the most bizarre twist in this unusual incident the demons begged Jesus not to be sent back into the abyss, into the eternal prison, but instead to relocate into the piggies.
 But the surprises didn't stop there, did they?
 Now the demon-infested herd of pigs goes thundering down the slope, into the water, and drowns.
 What could the demons have been thinking?
 Perhaps they thought that the power of Jesus didn't reach into the depths of the water (ancient Jews considered the sea to be a creepy and dangerous place - monsters lived in there!)?
-I suspect those demons were in for a huge surprise!
+I wonder if Luke was hinting at a connection between an understanding of baptism removing sins and immersion of demons in water killing them off?
+In any event, I suspect those demons were in for a huge surprise!

-At this crisis the poor swineherds (that just doesn't have the same ring to it as 'shepherds', does it?) ran off and told it in the city and in the country - I guess they would have.
+At this crisis the poor swineherds (that just doesn't have the same ring to it as 'shepherds', does it?) ran off and told it in the city and in the country -I guess they would have.
 It's not too hard to picture them running away, jabbering at each other and at anyone who would listen.
 All of this must have happened fairly early in the morning, because all the people of the surrounding country came out to see what had happened, and since it was over thirty kilometers to the city some considerable time had to elapse before the swineherds could get into the city with the news and the people could return.